aditisingh02/deepfake-audio-detection/README.md

-# Momenta - Audio Deepfake Detection
+# Audio Deepfake Detection

-Momenta is a deep learning project designed to detect deepfake audio content by analyzing various audio characteristics and features.
+This is a deep learning project designed to detect deepfake audio content by analyzing various audio characteristics and features.
 The system uses a convolutional neural network (CNN) to distinguish between authentic and synthetically generated voice recordings.

 ## Dataset